krgross/bma590-course-notes/docs/01-LikelihoodIntro.md

 ## 5     1   3 6.612
 ## 6     1   3 6.810
 ```
-Extract the subset of the data that corresponds to the ``grade 1'' viral strain.
+Extract the subset of the data that corresponds to the "grade 1" viral strain.

 ```r
 myxo <- subset(MyxoTiter_sum, grade == 1)